What activities can I apply for under the Large Awards scheme?

 We will be looking for evidence that you have made efforts to ensure the costs are reasonable.
 WRoCAH funding is wholly from the public purse and we share the responsibility to spend our funds responsibly.

 There is lots of useful information in the Guidance notes for applicants here – make sure you have read these before making your application.

 You should consider the Large Awards scheme as making a CONTRIBUTION to your costs.
 You should not apply for activities that are not essential to your research and that you would not attempt to undertake regardless of funding.
 The costs you indicate in this application are the ones upon which the decision on the WRoCAH contribution will be made.

 Insurance for your trip

 You should not include travel insurance in your application.
-Travel insurance must be arranged for ALL WRoCAH-funded travel (in the UK or overseas) through your home institution.
+Travel insurance must be arranged for ALL WRoCAH-funded travel (overseas) through your home institution.
 It is your responsibility to ensure that you have insurance in place for your trip.

 - University of Leeds – http://www.leeds.ac.uk/insurance/travel.htm

 - University of Sheffield – http://www.sheffield.ac.uk/lets/pp/support/trip